spthm/glio/README.md

 glio
 ====

-A Python package for Gadget-like I/O. It provides a basic interface for reading and writing Gadget-like snapshot files from and to file.
+A Python package for reading and writing Gadget, and Gadget-like, data files.
+(glio ~ Gadget-like I/O.) It provides a basic interface for reading and writing Gadget-like snapshot files from and to a file.

 New file types may be added by defining a schema for the header and block data, and subclassing `SnapshotBase` (or one of its subclasses).
-See for example `GadgetSnapshot` in `gadget.py`.
+See for example `GadgetSnapshot` in `gadget.py` and `SPHRAYSnapshot` in `sphray.py`.

 To load a Gadget-2 data file,